red-perfume/red-perfume-task-runner/README.md

 * `htmlData` - This object: `{ markupString, markupErrors }`
 * `htmlData.markupString` - The string of HTML from the `in` file and `data` combined, but not atomized.
 * `htmlData.markupErrors` - An array of errors from attempting to read in style files.

+The arguments defined here will always be the same, in every hook, with the excpection that `options` will be mutated during validation.
+However, due to the nature of JavaScript object referencing, it is very possible for 3rd party plugins to mutate many of these object values.
+This is intentional and allowed.
+Though we would encourage that you just store that on the original options object, the validation does not remove undocumented keys.

 ## Running locally to see the proof of concept or contribute